Swedish Armed Forces: Ranks

 In 1972 the personnel structure changed, reflecting increased responsibilities of warrant and non-commissioned officers, renaming the underofficerare as kompaniofficerare, giving them the same ranks as company grade officers (fänrik, löjtnant, kapten).
 Underbefäl was renamed plutonsofficerare and given the rank titles of sergeant and fanjunkare, although their relative rank were now placed below fänrik.
 The commissioned officers were renamed regementsofficerare, beginning with löjtnant.
 The three-track career system was maintained, as well as three separate messes.

 A major change in the personnel structure in 1983 (NBO 1983), merged the three professional corps of platoon officers, company officers, and regimental officers into a one-track career system within a single corps called professional officers (yrkesofficerare).
 The three messes were also merged to one.

 In 2008 the Riksdag decided to create a two-track career system with a category called specialistofficerare.
 When implementing the parliamentary resolution the Supreme Commander decided that some ranks in this category should, like the old underofficerare ranks in 1960–1972, have a relative rank higher than the most junior officers.

+Planned expansion

+Budget and personnel numbers

+The Swedish government has decided to increase the military budget to 2.6 percent of GDP by 2028.
+Furthermore, by 2030, they plan to increase the number of conscripts to 10,000 and to have a standing force of four brigades.
+In 2027, the budget for military research will increase by 50% to 1.6 billion SEK.
+By 2030, the number of employees is expected to increase to 115,000, and to 130,000 by 2035.